albams5/Assembler-TS-Calendar/README.md

 ## 🚀Deployment

-This project is already deployed in Vercel:
+This project is already deployed in Netlify: https://comfy-melba-4556a9.netlify.app/